kminer-uofu/techblog/README.md

 # techblog

-This is a blog where you can add titles and comments after logging into the app.
+This is a technology blog where you can add titles and comments after logging into the app.

 ## Example